 One of the main benefits of using companies as trading entities is that any trading liabilities which a company may incur can be limited to the amount of money that the members of the company state as their backing to the company (its capital).
 If the company should incur greater liabilities than its capital then the directors and/or members would not normally be liable to make up any shortfall.

-The members are not normally eligible to benefit from any surplus such a company may generate.
+The members of a company limited by guarantee are not normally eligible to benefit from any surplus such a company may generate.
 The company’s constitution will specify what should occur to any such surplus - this is often payable to a charity.

-Whichever method of limitation is adopted, a limited liability company is normally the best way to trade because the structure separates your business and personal affairs.
-In particular it protects your business in future from personal liability you may have undertaken in the past.
+Whichever method of limitation is adopted, a limited liability company is normally the best way to trade because the structure separates your business affairs from your personal affairs.
+In particular, it protects your business in future from personal liability you may have undertaken in the past.
 This structure also protects you personally from liabilities your business might undertake in the future and ensures that your personal and company tax and accounting are separated.

-Companies are the more common and convenient business structure for trade of any reasonable size and has the following advantages:
+Companies are the more common and convenient business structure for trade of any reasonable size and have the following advantages:

 - A company lends itself to participation by others - including employees, supporters and investors